 Saskatchewan Polytechnic has signed protocols with a number of community agencies pledging to work together towards creating safer campus communities.

-Saskatchewan Polytechnic Moose Jaw, Prince Albert and Saskatoon locations are signed on to their local Community Threat Assessment and Support Protocols.
-Although Regina campus is not currently part of a local protocol they follow the same threat assessment procedures as our other campuses.
+Saskatchewan Polytechnic Moose Jaw, Prince Albert, Regina and Saskatoon locations are signed on to their local Community Threat Assessment and Support Protocols.